rage/programming-23/data/part-8/3-defining-classes.md

 In the above example we saw that a new instance of a class can be created by calling the constructor method of the class like so: `NameOfClass()`.
 Above we then attached data attributes to the object separately, but it is often more convenient to pass these initial values of attributes directly as the object is created.
 In the above example we first had a `BankAccount` object without these attributes, and the attributes only existed after they were explicitly declared.

-Declaring data attributes outside the constructor results in a situation where different instances of the same class can have different attributes.
-The following code produces an error because we now have another `BankAccount` object, `paulas_account`, which does not contain the same data attributes:
+Declaring attributes outside the constructor results in a situation where different instances of the same class can have different attributes.
+The following code produces an error because we now have another `BankAccount` object, `paulas_account`, which does not contain the same attributes:

 ```python
 class BankAccount: